header_slot_prep

 We recommend deciding how much you are willing to lose while you’re playing.
 For example, if we have $100 in a slot, we’ll decide after a few spins if it’s worth chasing a bonus.

-Unlike stocks, there are no financials you can review to make an educated investment; it’s all guesswork.
-Because slots are a game of chance (by law), which means a “feeling” is just as valid as hours of observation.
+Unlike stocks, there are no financials that you can review to make an educated investment; it’s all guesswork.
+Because slots are a game of chance (by law), a “feeling” is just as valid as hours of observation and research.

-Anecdote: We watched a man burn through at least two grand ($50 per spins) on Dragon Link.
+Anecdote: We watched a man burn through two grand ($50 per spins) on Dragon Link.
 He wasn’t winning anything, not even a line hit.
 He didn’t look happy.
-After he left, I played the same machine and also lost, so I moved over a machine.
-I hit a $500+ bonus on the first spin.
+After he left, I played the machine to the right and hit a $500+ bonus on the first spin.
+Don’t assume a slot “owes” you a win because you’ve played it for a long time.

 Yes, a big one.

 Class III slot machines (“Vegas-style” slots): Vegas-style slots are Class III machines.
 They rely on a Random Number Generator (RNG) which determines wins according to a pre-defined pay table.
-In states where it’s legal to gamble on slot machines, the minimum return (Return to Player, or “RTP”) is set by a gaming commission.
+In states where it’s legal to gamble, the minimum return (Return to Player, or “RTP”) is set by a gaming commission.
 For example, in Nevada the minimum RTP is 75%; in Louisiana and Mississippi, it’s 80%.

-Class II slot machines: Many but not all tribal casinos use Class II machines, which are bingo games.
+Class II slot machines: Many but not all tribal casinos use Class II machines, which are based on bingo.
 Despite what the slot looks like, it’s bingo.
-You’re assigned a virtual “bingo card”, numbers are selected, and if you complete a pre-defined pattern, you win.
+You’re assigned a virtual bingo card, numbers are selected, and if you complete a pre-defined pattern, you win.

 Many Class II slot machines are indistinguishable from Class III slots.
-On some slots, you will see the bingo card you’re playing; on others, it’s more subtle or non-existent.
 The RTP of tribal casino slots are unregulated and can be changed at any time, but it’s unlikely they would be set to pay less than a Class III slot if they want to stay in business.

 Tribal casinos can also use Class III slot machines.
 From our own experience here in California, they are on par with pay outs from Las Vegas Strip slot machines.